-It is possible to change the full travel of the actuator output shaft if necessary.
-To change the Beck output shaft full range of rotation, electronic calibration changes can be made by using one of the two procedures below.
+It is possible to change the full travel of the actuator output shaft to suit application requirements.
+It is recommended that travel is set to at least 50% of span for the best positioning performance.
+To set the Beck output shaft full range of rotation, electronic calibration changes can be made by using one of the two procedures below.
 These procedures can be performed by using the methods that follow.

 - 1. 0% and 100% Position Calibration: Physically drive the actuator to the new 0% and 100% positions.
-Use the Pushbutton or HART method to set the new end points. - 2.
-Changing Travel in Degrees: This allows the calibration to be changed without moving the actuator output shaft.
-Use the HART or Serial command method to set the desired full travel rotation in degrees (see page 28).
+Use the Pushbutton or HART method to set the new end points (see page 22). - 2.
+Changing Travel in Turns or Degrees: This allows the calibration to be changed without moving the actuator output shaft.
+Use the HART or Serial command method to set the desired full travel rotation in turns or degrees (see page 22).
 The 0% position will remain the same, but the 100% position will change to accommodate the new travel setting.

+Note: Unit of preference (turns or degrees) can only be set using the Serial command "travel"; HART recognizes degrees only.
 NOTE: In addition to recalibrating the electronics, the CW / CCW over-travel switches should also be adjusted to open just beyond the new electronic limits; this ensures that manual operation with the Handswitch will not cause over-travel or create a stall condition.